 Remove the lid and cook off any excess moisture.

-Serve with coriander potatoes, if you like.
+Serve with coriander potatoes, or parsley couscous, if you like.

 Yes I know, it's not treacle, it's golden syrup